 Q: Which jacket fits and do you like?

-A: We are not responsible for style advice, but there are cycling jackets in all colors, sizes, and certainly matching your style!
+A: We are not responsible for style advice, but there are cycling jackets in all colors, sizes, and guaranteed to match your style!

 Q: What do you want to spend?

-A: Ultimately, buying sportswear is always a question of price.
-There are very inexpensive cycling jackets, but tests and practical experiences show that your jacket stays in shape much longer if you invest in a good one.
+A: Finally, buying sportswear is always a question of price.
+There are very affordable cycling jackets, but tests and practical experience show that your jacket stays in shape much longer if you invest in a good one.
 As always with bicycles and bicycle accessories, the following rule of thumb has proven itself when buying cycling clothing:

 | The more often and the longer you ride your bike, the more worthwhile good material is! |